top of page

 You'll also attend relevant events, symposiums and trade shows to learn from industry speakers and exhibitors.
 Past events students have attended include: The Event Production Show, International Confex, International Food & Drink Show, Event Sustainability Live, Event Technology Live, The Meeting Show, MICEBook Expo, Taste of London & more!

-And your Higher Diploma programme includes a one-month internship to further develop your practical skills, industry networks and employability potential.
+And your Higher Diploma programme includes a one-month internship or role shadowing placement to further develop your practical skills, industry networks and employability potential.

 Practical Learning